OneLuaPro/lua4882/README.md

 ### ibrd()

 Purpose: Read data from a device into a user buffer.

-Data may be read as ASCII-string, as table of single ASCII-characters, or as table of raw binary data.
+Data may be read as contiguous ASCII-string, as table of single ASCII-characters, or as table of raw binary data.
+Number of bytes read may be less than the actual specified value.
+This usually happens when the addressed device raises the `END` line during transmission, indicating that no more data is available for transmission.

 ```lua
 local gpib = require "lua4882"